Valentine’s Day was soooo yesterday! We’re steaming straight ahead into Easter with these delicious recipes from Cadbury’s.

 NB: As delicious as they are, please don’t give Cadbury’s Mini Eggs to little ones as they represent a choking hazard.
-With that warning out the way, please feast your eyes on these two delicious Cadbury’s Mini Egg recipes for Easter, perfect for adults and older children.
+Without further ado, please feast your eyes on these two delicious Cadbury’s Mini Egg recipes for Easter, perfect for adults and older children.
 You can find more mouth-watering recipes in The Cadbury Mini Eggs Cookbook.

 Mini Eggs Vanilla Cheesecake Recipe